raguay/AlfredSwiftLibrary/compileSteps.md

 Once all four steps are ran, you will have the tcconverter program in that directory.
 If you change the tcconverter.swift code, you only have to re-run the last command.
 If you change the Alfred.swift code, you will have to re-run all four lines.

-This currently works with xCode 6 beta 4.
+This currently works with xCode 6.1.